2023-IBM-Accelerate-SW-Track/to-do-list_week-1/README.md

 ## Requirements
-Feature requirements (Week1 task is complete when you):
+Feature requirements (Week 1 task is complete when you):
 + Design your personalize about me page
 + **Take in and display** to do list items